 Information School Professor Wanda Pratt is part of a research team that has won funding to analyze patient-doctor communication to detect and provide feedback on implicit biases.

 The National Library of Medicine announced $2.8 million to fund the work over the next five years.
-The project is led by Andrea Hartzler, a former doctoral student of Pratt’s who is now an associate professor and co-director of the UW’s Clinical Informatics and Patient-Centered Technologies program.
+The "UnBIASED" project is led by Andrea Hartzler, a former doctoral student of Pratt’s who is now an associate professor and co-director of the UW’s Clinical Informatics and Patient-Centered Technologies program.
 Others on the team include Janice Sabin, an associate professor in Biomedical Informatics and Medical Education at the UW; and Nadir Weibel, an associate professor at the University of California, San Diego.